This post was last updated on March 31st, 2022

 The most common way to ship merchandise is by using intermodal containers.
 They’re used to ship fresh produce, common goods, and other materials, transport cars overseas, or even import clothes.

-If you’re uncertain, keep reading as we’ll go through ten different types of intermodal freight that you can ship in intermodal containers.
+If you’re uncertain, keep reading as we’ll go through ten different types of freight that you can ship in containers across Canada’s intermodal terminals.

 Types of Intermodal Cargo

 This is one of the most common types of cargo that can be shipped in an intermodal container.